best-practice-and-impact/ons-spark/ons-spark/spark-functions/logistic-regression.md

 <details>
 <summary><b>R Example</b></summary>

 As above, we still need to generate the `is_cat` column from the original data, select our predictors and remove missing values.
 In order to select our reference categories we can also add the "000_" prefix to these categories at this stage.
-This step can later be called in the pipeline using the `ft_dplyr_transformer` feature transformer.
+All of this data preparation can later be called in the pipeline in a single step using the `ft_dplyr_transformer` feature transformer.
 This function converts `dplyr` code into a SQL feature transformer that can then be used in a pipeline.
 We will set up the transformation as follows:

 ````{tabs}
 ```{code-tab} r R